 A federal data privacy law could be on the horizon

-During the 117th Congress, several pieces of privacy legislation are currently in both the House and the Senate, while there are a handful of House privacy bills and around a dozen Senate bills.
-Not all of these are related strictly to consumer data, but at least one—the Consumer Data Privacy and Security Act—seeks to establish uniform federal standards for data privacy protection.
-A press release for the bill, sponsored by Jerry Moran of Kansas, cites survey results showing that 83% of Americans believe data privacy legislation should be a top priority for Congress.
+During the 117th Congress, several pieces of privacy legislation were introduced in both the House and the Senate, while there were a handful of House privacy bills and around a dozen Senate bills.
+Not all of these were related strictly to consumer data, but at least one—the Consumer Data Privacy and Security Act—sought to establish uniform federal standards for data privacy protection.
+A press release for the bill, sponsored by Jerry Moran of Kansas, cited survey results showing that 83% of Americans believe data privacy legislation should be a top priority for Congress.

 Similar legislation was introduced in 2021 by a bipartisan coalition of Senators from Minnesota, Louisiana, West Virginia, and North Carolina.
 A narrower piece of data privacy legislation, the Banning Surveillance Advertising Act, would radically reshape online advertising by banning the use of personal data for targeted advertising, including protected class information (e.g., gender, race, and religion) and information purchased from data brokers.

 The American Data Privacy and Protection Act (ADPPA) gained enough bipartisan support in 2022 to garner real enthusiasm that a federal privacy law could finally be passed.
 However, the bill never made it to the House floor for a full vote and ultimately went the way of its predecessors.

 There have been calls to reintroduce the ADPPA during the 2023 session of Congress.
 In a January 2023 op-ed in The Wall Street Journal, President Biden challenged Congress to pass legislation that provides “serious federal protection for Americans’ privacy”—an apparent nod to the ADPPA.